Pivotal Tracker Help

 - I am a student; do I qualify for a free plan?

-- What is the difference between community and priority email support?
+- What is the difference between Startup and Pro Plan email support?

 - Can I get a refund?